1993 Canadian Junior Curling Championships

-The 1993 Pepsi Canadian Junior Curling Championships were held March 20 to 27, 1993 in Trois-Rivieres, Quebec.
+The 1993 Pepsi Canadian Junior Curling Championships were held March 20 to 27, 1993 at the Colisée de Trois-Rivières and Club de curling Laviolette in Trois-Rivieres, Quebec.

 Following their win in the men's event, Team Nova Scotia, skipped by Shawn Adams was suspended from competitive curling for the next season for an "off-ice" incident.
 It was later revealed the team had been drinking at the event, despite a policy against the consumption of alcohol.
 As a result, the team were not able to represent Canada at the 1994 World Junior Curling Championships.